 Dental and vision plans

-During open enrollment season, they must enroll in the Federal Employees Dental and Vision Insurance Program (FEDVIP) for dental insurance.
+The open enrollment season is the only time retirees (outside of a QLE) can enroll in the Federal Employees Dental and Vision Insurance Program (FEDVIP) for dental insurance.
 If they have a Tricare plan, retirees also can opt for vision insurance.

 Family members of active duty men and women still will receive dental care through the Tricare dental plan and also will be eligible for FEDVIP vision coverage.
 FEDVIP gives a choice between 10 dental carriers and four vision carriers.
 See the Benefeds portal for additional information.